 Learn about Albury Wodonga's rich heritage at the LibraryMuseum and immerse yourself in Crossing Place: A Story of Albury, an inspiring multimedia exhibition chronicling the city's evolution from first contact with the Wiradjuri people to the present day.

+Delve into the local culture and catch visiting exhibitions by renowned Australian and international artists at the Murray Art Museum Albury.
 See live shows by national and international performers, from The Russian Ballet and Melbourne Symphony Orchestra through to stand-up comedians, pop stars and rock bands.
 For a dose of festival action, time your visit to coincide with Write Around the Murray, Albury Central's Applause Festival or the Music in the Gardens season.

 Historical treasure trove